maklore/GMActionQueue/README.md

-# GMActionQueue
+<h1 align="center">GMActionQueue</h1>
-GMActionQueue is a system for GMS2, where you add a function name (or an anonymous function) and it's arguments to a queue with an ID, and can call that Action using the ID at a later time.
+<h3>GMActionQueue is a system for GMS2, where you add a function name (or an anonymous function) and it's arguments to a queue with an ID, and can call that Action using the ID at a later time.<h3>

 ### Basic setup